MicrosoftDocs/customer-insights/topics/getting-started-websdk.md

 });
 ```

-3. In the code snippet, replace the string "INGESTION_KEY" with your ingestion key from the Product Insights portal.
+3. In the code snippet, ensure the [ingestion key](#get-an-ingestion-key-from-the-product-insights-portal) is added to your code.

 4. Add the modified code snippet to your webpage, near the top of the `<head>` tag and before any other script or CSS tags.